colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 If you check the game in your browser while a server is running, you'll see the indicator colour being rendered.

-It'll updated based on the current state of the game.
+It'll update based on the current state of the game.

 ![Red player's turn on game board with player turn indicator displayed with a red colour](https://ik.imagekit.io/mune/four-in-a-row-player-turn-indicator_yk8A1O0mq.png?updatedAt=1688811167441)